Nonlocal conductivity, continued fractions and current vortices in electron fluids: The influence of disorder

-For transport in a strip of width $w$ the characteristic wavenumber is $k\approx 1/w$.
-Accordingly, in our simulation we will use $\gamma=0.1v/w$ and $100 v/w$ to model the ballistic and hydrodynamic regimes, respectively; the values $\gamma=1v/w$ and $10v/w$ will be used to model the crossover between these regimes.
+Here we consider electron flow in an infinite strip of width $w,-\infty<x<\infty$, $0<y<w$, with a pair of slits on opposite sides serving as the injector and drain contacts, Fig.\ref{fig:streams}.
+For transport in a strip of width $w$ the relevant wavenumber is $k\approx 1/w$.
+Accordingly, in our simulation we use $\gamma=0.1v/w$ and $100 v/w$ to model the ballistic and hydrodynamic regimes; the values $\gamma=1v/w$ and $10v/w$ are used to model the crossover between these regimes.

-Next we discuss the strategy for tackling the nonlocal transport problem in a strip.
-This problem will be dealt with by replacing the strip geometry with an infinite 2D plane geometry and, simultaneously, introducing suitable boundary conditions to make the infinite-space problem mimic that for the finite-width strip.
-Passing to the infinite-space setting allows to fully benefit from the translation invariance of the current-field relation, Eq.\eqref{eq:j=sigma E}.
-The latter then becomes an exact property and can be conveniently handled in a Fourier representation.

-To tackle the boundary-value problem in the infinite-space representation, we employ Eq.\eqref{eq:j=sigma E}, with an electric field corrected by a fictitious electric field of value chosen to null the current at the boundary:

-where the fictitious field $E_{\beta}^{(fic)}(\vec x)$ is defined at system boundary through a relation with the current at the boundary, with $\lambda$ a `boundary resistivity' parameter (see \cite{Haoyu2017,tomogrph}).
-We will derive and solve equations that are valid for any $\lambda$.
-Then, in the numerical analysis of the results we will take a large enough value for this parameter ($\lambda=10^{5} v$) to simulate non-slip boundary conditions.
-The field $E_{\beta}^{(ext)}$ is a constant external field along the $y$ axis, it can be integrated over, leaving an additive term $j_{\alpha}^{(ext)}=j_{0}\delta_{\alpha,y}$, which is the current that we inject into our system.

-It is convenient, for the purpose of analysis, to rewrite the current-field relations with the fictitious boundary fields, Eq.\eqref{eq:j=sigma(E_ext-E_fic)}, by introducing a window function for the slit $\chi(x)=1$ for $|x|\geq w/2$, and $0$ for $|x|< w/2$.
-Since the fictitious field exists only at the strip boundaries $y=0$ and $w$, Eqs.\eqref{eq:j=sigma E} and \eqref{eq:j=sigma(E_ext-E_fic)}, relate currents in the strip bulk and currents at the boundaries: